RM312/COVID-19_ClassificationwithChestX-Ray/README.md

-Sure!
-Here’s a sample README file that you can use for your COVID-19 image classification project:

----

 # COVID-19 Image Classification

 This project implements a convolutional neural network (CNN) to classify chest X-ray images as either COVID-19 positive or negative.
 It uses TensorFlow and Keras for model training and prediction.